Fall 2022 Classes

-- The swim test will be conducted on Friday evening at the El Dorado Aquatic Center in south Scottsdale: 2301 N. Miller Road, Scottsdale, AZ 85257.
-See Map.
-There’s more information on the test below.
+- SWIM TESTS will be conducted on Friday evening before each Saturday class.
+The swim test is held at 6pm at the El Dorado Aquatic Center in south Scottsdale: 2301 N. Miller Road, Scottsdale, AZ 85257 (map).
+See PFD/Life Jacket requirement information below.

-Included in the class: your copy of the US Sailing Start Sailing Right book and sailing skills sign-off booklet.
-If you satisfactorily complete all the skills in the booklet, you’ll be certified by US Sailing.
-Start Sailing Right students sail in Catalina (also called Capri) 14.2s, which hold two or three people.
-The price for the complete class is $350.
+Included in the class: your copy of the US Sailing Learn Sailing Right book and sailing skills sign-off booklet—The Little Red Book.
+This class gives you the opportunity to begin working on getting signed off for your US Sailing Small Boat certification.
+Beginning Sailing students sail in Catalina Capri 14.2s, which hold two or three people.

-At the end of your Start Sailing Right class, you’ll know how to sail and be ready to practice what you’ve learned in our Sailing Skills Development course or by sailing your own small boat.
-Some of the things you’ll learn: sailing theory, boat handling, tacking, jibing, safety, right-of-way, knots, and docking.
+At the end of your class, you’ll know the basics of how to sail and be ready to practice what you’ve learned including: sailing theory, boat handling, tacking, jibing, safety, right-of-way, basic knots, and docking.

-The instructors are US Sailing certified.
-During the first on-the-water class we normally assign one instructor to each student boat to speed understanding.
+The principal instructors are US Sailing certified.
+During the first on-the-water class we normally assign one coach to each student boat to accelerate learning.
 As you gain confidence and skills, you’ll sail with just one other student.
-Classes are designed for ages 12 and older.
-Classes average 36 years of age, and we’ve had students in their 70s.
+The class curriculum is designed for students 12 years old and up and our ASF Adult class participants average 36 years of age.
+We’ve even had students in their 70s.

 “I thought this class was AWESOME!
-Every volunteer was helpful, fun, funny, and really a great coach to the newbees, which I admired.” —Vikki & Jason Majors, SSR graduates
+Every volunteer was helpful, fun, funny, and really a great coach to the newbees, which I admired.” —Vikki & Jason Majors, Beginning Sailing graduates